wenbc21/EsthRecon-PeriRad/Classification/README.md

 # SAC - Classification

-For Task1 and Task3
+Using CNN to do image classification For Task1 and Task3

-## Structure

-Standard deep learning workspace

 ## Workflow